-Specialty palliative care is provided by an interdisciplinary team that includes or has access to a care coordination function and is able to meet medical, psychological, and spiritual care needs.
+Specialty palliative care is provided by an interdisciplinary team that includes or has access to a care coordination function and is able to meet medical, psychosocial, and spiritual care needs.
+Specialty palliative care teams can be located in hospital inpatient settings, outpatient clinics, within hospice agencies or in the community.
 Access (e.g., telemedicine) to 24/7 specialty expertise is highly recommended.

-Successful palliative care programs have common elements including integrated teamwork, pain and symptom management, holistic care, caring providers, care that is timely and responsive, and patient and family preparedness, meeting the definitions above.24 The National Consensus Project defines the interdisciplinary team as a "team of physicians, advanced practice registered nurses, physician assistants, nurses, social workers, chaplains, and others based on need" and breaks out professions by the following roles:
+Successful palliative care programs have common elements including integrated teamwork, symptom management, holistic care, caring providers, care that is timely and responsive, and patient and family preparedness, meeting the definitions above.25 The National Consensus Project defines the interdisciplinary team as a "team of physicians, advanced practice registered nurses, physician assistants, nurses, social workers, chaplains, and others based on need" and breaks out professions by roles in Table 1, below.
+The below is meant to serve as examples of how an interdisciplinary team may be structured.

-Physicians and/or advanced practice providers Nurses Social workers Chaplains Clinical pharmacists illness trajectory, prognosis, and medical treatments Assessment, direct patient care, serving as patient advocate, care coordinator, and educator family dynamics, assess and support coping mechanisms and social determinants of health, identify and facilitate access to resources, and mediate conflicts spiritual care specialists, assess and address spiritual issues and help to facilitate continuity with the patient's faith community as requested medication management, adjustment and deprescribing
+Physicians and/or advanced practice providers Nurses Social workers Chaplains Clinical pharmacists Illness trajectory, prognosis, and medical treatments Assessment, direct patient care, serving as patient advocate, care coordinator, and educator Family dynamics, assess and support coping mechanisms and social determinants of health, identify and facilitate access to resources, and mediate conflicts Spiritual care specialists, assess and address spiritual issues and help to facilitate continuity with the patient's faith community as requested Medication management, adjustment and deprescribing